PedroMacenax/Sonus-Research/README.md

 2 years later: this idea became Sonus.

-* Fully Open-source - **hardware**, **software**, **firmware**.
+* Fully Open-source - **hardware** and **software**

 **This repo serves as a Build guide, to learn more about the project on <a href="https://pedromacena.org/sonus">pedromacena.org/sonus</a>**

 # Building The Hardware
-## 1. CURRENT RECOMMENDED BUILD - As of February 2024
+## 1. CURRENT RECOMMENDED BUILD - As of April 2024
 ### 1.1 Introduction
 This is an updated build guide to help people who recently discovered Sonus.
-It aims to explain how to build the minimum functional product, which can be further improved upon and modified to the individual's liking.
+It aims to explain how to build the minimum functional product, which can be further improved upon and modified to the individual's liking under the [Creative Commons Attribution-ShareAlike 4.0 International](https://creativecommons.org/licenses/by-sa/4.0/), and the underlying source code used is licensed under the [GNU GPLv3](LICENSE).

-            Following this guide to build a Sonus system assumes basic understanding of electronics and programming Raspberry Pico boards.
+            Following this guide to build a Sonus-Research system assumes basic understanding of electronics and programming in MicroPython on IoT boards.
-            If you encounter any issues, join our Discord and ask for help, we are happy to assist.
+            If you encounter any issues, feel free to report it.

 ### 1.2 ELECTRONICS